Sportsmanship: Examples

 There are various ways that sportsmanship is practiced in different sports.
-Being a good sport often includes treating others as you would also like to be treated, cheer for good plays (even if it is made by the opposition), accept responsibility for your mistakes, and keep your perspective.
+Being a good sport often includes treating others as you would also like to be treated, cheering for good plays (even if they are made by the opposition), accepting responsibility for your mistakes, and keeping your perspective.
 An example of treating others how you would like to be treated would include being respectful and polite to other team members and the opposition because in return you would also like to be treated the same way.
-Cheer for good plays could include if in netball a player of the opposition made a good lead for the ball, which then resulted in a goal, everyone would either clap or make a supportive comment to acknowledge that what the player did was very well done.
-To accept responsibility for your mistakes will entail not placing the blame on other people.

-Some popular examples of good sportsmanship include shaking hands, help an opponent who may have fallen over, encourage everyone, cheer, clap or hi-five, and be respectful to everyone including teammates, the opposition, parents and officials.
+Some popular examples of good sportsmanship include shaking hands, helping an opponent who may have fallen over, encouraging everyone, cheering, clapping or giving high-fives, and being respectful to everyone including teammates, the opposition, parents, and officials.
 Most importantly it is often encouraged and said regarding sportsmanship that "It's not whether you win or lose, it's how you play the game."

 Sportsmanship can be manifested in different ways depending on the game itself or the culture of the group.
 For example, in the sport of cricket, a player will sometimes acknowledge that he is out by walking off the field, even though the umpires (game officials) had thought that he was not out.
 In another example, a tennis player who sees a ball go in but is called out by the linesperson could concede the point or suggest the opponent make a challenge, as was the case with professional tennis player Jack Sock on at least two occasions.

 Contributing factors

-Sportsmanship can be affected by a few contributing factors such as the players' values and attitudes towards the sport and also the professional role models that are shown to the public.
+Sportsmanship can be affected by contributing factors such as the players' values and attitudes towards the sport and also on professional role models.
 Role models in sport are expected to act in a moral and respectful way.
-When elite sporting role models do not encourage sportsmanship this can also encourage people in society to act in similar ways to the athletes that they look up to and idolize.
+When elite sporting role models do not encourage sportsmanship this can encourage other people to act in similar ways to the athletes that they look up to and idolize.
 For example, if an individual looked up to an athlete who was drinking excessively, they may see this as acceptable behavior.
 The direct correlation between sportsmanship and leadership is also considered to be another contributing factor.
 Having a positive environment in your sporting team will therefore create good sportsmanship from the individuals.
-Having a positive leadership by the captains, coaches and supporters would then encourage a positive sporting environment.
+Having a positive leadership by the captains, coaches, and supporters would then encourage a positive sporting environment.